xahlee/xah-fly-keys/README.md

 Been working on this since 2013, and since 2007 on ergoemacs-mode.

-give me 5 bucks https://paypal.com pay to Xah@XahLee.org
+Professional coders, send me 100 USD https://paypal.com pay to Xah@XahLee.org

 Thanks.